 Conditions of Equilibrium of a Floating and Submerged Bodies

-The section contains questions on fluid flow types and methods, continuity equation & its dimensions, flow lines types, velocity and acceleration, vortex flow, important cases of potential and super imposed flow.
+The section contains questions and answers on fluid flow types and methods, continuity equation & its dimensions, flow lines types, velocity and acceleration, vortex flow, important cases of potential and super imposed flow.

-The section contains questions on euler and bernoulli equations of motion, bernoulli applications, newtons first and second law, navier strokes equation, free liquid jet, impulse and moment of momentum equation.
+The section contains questions on euler and bernoulli equations of motion, bernoulli applications, newtons first and second law, navier strokes equation, impulse and moment of momentum equation.

 The section contains questions and answers on orifice, notches and weirs classification, large orifice flows, discharge over notches or weirs, time required to empty reservoir with notches and weirs.

-The section contains questions and answers on shear stress in viscous and turbulent flow, piston movement, flow of viscous fluid through circular pipes and parallel plates, power absorption, universal velocity distribution, viscosity coefficient and frictional losses in pipes.
+The section contains questions on shear stress in viscous and turbulent flow, piston movement, flow of viscous fluid through circular pipes, power absorption, universal velocity distribution and viscosity coefficient methods.

-The section contains questions on energy losses in pipes, hydraulic gradient, syphon, series and parallel pipes, pipes power transmission, nozzles flow, water hammer, minor energy losses and pipe network.
+The section contains questions and answers on energy losses in pipes, hydraulic gradient, series and parallel pipes, nozzles flow, pipes water hammer and pipe network.

 Loss of Energy in Pipes